SRISA

 My aim as an educator is to teach students how to technically conceive of an artwork to best understand conceptually what they want to create and why they are creating it.

-In 2005, he co-founded ArtSEEN Journal and was the magazine’s Senior Editor until 2008, after which he began writing for various international contemporary art publications including London based Art Review.
-In 2011 he co-founded the contemporary art magazine Fisk Frisk where he is the Editor-at-Large.
-Smaldone has shown his art widely in the US, Europe, and the UK and won the prestigious Pollock-Krasner Foundation Grant in 2015.
+In addition to his roles as an artist and educator, Smaldone is an art writer who co-founded ArtSEEN Journal in 2005 and was the magazine’s Senior Editor until 2008, after which he began writing for various international contemporary art publications including London based Art Review.
+In 2011 he co-founded and was Editor-at-Large of Fisk Frisk.